Vampires Vs. Vampire Hunters

 Orwell was a journalist who told the truth even when it was inconvenient, as was Jones.
 Orwell is famous and a journalistic hero, whereas Jones is largely forgotten.
 There is, thus, a conceptual if not historical link between the two, which I suppose is the point of the movie's Orwell scenes.
 Regular readers will realize that I'm a great admirer of Orwell, but even accepting that he and Jones met, the connection between the two seems strained and distracting.

 I don't mean to criticize the movie for suggesting a meeting between the two that probably never happened.
 After all, it is a fictionalized movie, and it's at least possible that the two may have met for lunch.
-Rather, the connection the movie makes is confusing to anyone familiar with Orwell, and distracting to those who don't.
+Rather, the connection the movie makes is confusing to anyone familiar with Orwell, and distracting to those who aren't.

 While ostensibly in color, the movie uses such a washed-out palette that it might almost be in black and white.
 It makes sense that the scenes in the Ukraine, with snow and leafless trees, are nearly colorless, and it fits with the bleak mood of a famine.
 However, there's little visual contrast with the earlier and later scenes in England and Moscow, which should have been more colorful.